georgia-tech-synergy-lab/Privatar/README.md

 # Structure of the Repo:
-- multiface_partition: Adopt BDCT filter with block=8, which gives 64 different frequency blocks, this does not have having input upsampling and remove three convolution layers.
+- multiface: the baseline avatar reconstruction framework.
-- multiface_partition_bdct4x4: Decompose unwrapped texture into multiple frequency components -- Adopt BDCT filter with block=4, which gives 16 different frequency blocks, this remove 2 convolution layers, no outsourcing.
+- multiface_frequency_decompose: Decompose unwrapped texture into multiple frequency components -- Adopt BDCT filter with block=4, which gives 16 different frequency blocks, this remove 2 convolution layers, no offloading.
-- multiface_partition_bdct4x4_hp: Decompose unwrapped texture into multiple frequency components AND horizontally partition all components into local and cloud.
+- multiface_partition_frequency_decompose: Decompose unwrapped texture into multiple frequency components AND horizontally partition all components into local and cloud.
 Adopt BDCT filter with block=4, which gives 16 different frequency blocks, this remove 2 convolution layers.
 The number of offloaded frequency components is controlled via ```num_freq_comp_offloaded```.
 - multiface_sparse: add sparsity to only decoder of the original VAE model.
 - multiface_quantization: change the bitprecision of data into 8-/16-/32-bit integer for the decoder only.
 - multiface_direct_split: directly split the model architecture into private and public branches.

 # Installation
-We list two flows to install, run and test Privatar because different environments have different package in support.
-E.g. RTX 3090 supports ```RasterizeGLContext``` but GH200 only supports ```RasterizeCudaContext```.
-To reduce the effort for setting up configurations for different platforms, we directly prepare two sets of scripts, separately.

 ## Step 1: Setup GPU Docker
 <!-- -  For typical desktop-class GPU such as RTX 3090, we recommend using the conda virtual environment.